GPT-FL: Generative Pre-trained Model-Assisted Federated Learning: Appendix

 \textbf{Oxford Flowers 102.} The Oxford Flowers 102~\cite{Nilsback2008AutomatedFC} (Flowers102) dataset consists of 102 types of flowers, with each type containing between 40 and 258 images.
 The images exhibit significant variations in scale, angle, and lighting.
 Some flower categories also have substantial variations within the category and contain several closely related categories.
 It is divided into training, validation, and test sets.
 The training and validation sets consist of 10 images per class, totaling 1020 images each.
 The test set contains the remaining 6149 images, with a minimum of 20 images per class.
 We resize all images to 224x224 pixels for consistency.
 For evaluation, we use ConvNet~\cite{pi2022dynafed}, ResNet18~\cite{He2015DeepRL}, and VGG19~\cite{Simonyan2014VeryDC} models.
 We apply the same partitioning method as CIFAR-10.
 The ConvNet architecture is the same as used for CIFAR-10.

 \textbf{Google Command.} The Google Command dataset \cite{Warden2018SpeechCA} comprises 105,829 audio recordings collected from 2,618 speakers.
 The training set includes recordings from 2,112 speakers, the validation set includes 256 speakers, and the test set includes 250 speakers.
 It consists of 35 common words from everyday vocabulary, such as "Yes," "No," "Up," and "Down."
-For evaluation, we use a lightweight model based on related work \cite{Zhang2022FedAudioAF} for a 35-class keyword spotting task.
+For evaluation, we use a lightweight model based on related work \cite{Zhang2022FedAudioAF} for a 35-class keyword spotting task, where the model consists of two convolution layers followed by one Gated Recurrent Units (GRU) layer and an average pooling layer is connected to the GRU output, which is then fed through two dense layers to generate the predictions.
 In this work, to pre-process the raw audio data, a sequence of overlapping Hamming windows is applied to the raw speech signal with a time shift of 10 ms. We calculate the discrete Fourier transform (DFT) with a frame length of 1,024 and compute the Mel-spectrogram with a dimension of 128.
 The Mel-spectrogram is used for training the keyword spotting model.
 We follow \cite{Zhang2022FedAudioAF} for this setup.

 \textbf{ESC-50.} The ESC-50 dataset \cite{piczak2015dataset} consists of 2000 environmental audio recordings suitable for environmental sound classification.
 The dataset contains 5-second-long recordings categorized into 50 semantical classes, with 40 examples per class.
 These classes are loosely arranged into five major categories: animals, natural soundscapes \& water sounds, human \& non-speech sounds, interior/domestic sounds, and exterior/urban noises.
 We employ the same data pre-processing method and model architecture as used in the Google Command dataset.